 Stretching for back pain can appear daunting or useless.
 In fact, stretching may appear to be a trigger for back pain when looking at it from a distance.
 There are truths to these concerns - stretching incorrectly has the potential to cause a) cause harm or b) do nothing at all.

 The reason I recommend to stretch for back pain relief is to relieve pressure on the lower back.
-When muscles are short and inflexible - particularly the glutes, hamstrings, hip flexors, and mid back - the lower back needs to overcompensate for basic physical movements.
+When muscles are short and inflexible - particularly the glutes, hamstrings, hip flexors, and middle back - the lower back needs to overcompensate for basic physical movements.

 Here are a few examples: